My TS4 challege: Update

 And here is the updated step-by-step goals list of my custom "tiny living runaway homeless pregnant teen" challenge (without any of the optional rules):

-* Asides from just task-oriented goals, from a storytelling point of view the goal is to get this sim pregnant and have the baby while she is still a teen (if you're not taking the foster family path, that is, if you are, you don't need to get them pregnant), and when she ages into a young adult and the offspring ages into a toddler, have her get a part-time job to pay for tuition and enroll university (as she will need some better education if she wants to get a decent job to provide for her kid).
+* Aside from just task-oriented goals, from a storytelling point of view the goal is to get this sim pregnant and have the baby while she is still a teen (if you're not taking the foster family path, that is, if you are, you don't need to get them pregnant), and when she ages into a young adult and the offspring ages into a toddler, have her get a part-time job to pay for tuition and enroll university (as she will need some better education if she wants to get a decent job to provide for her kid).
 She can either attend class from home or choose to go to residential housing instead, but she can't join a dorm.
 The full benefits of going to and exploring college will be reserved for her kid once they are of age themselves.

 No comments: